-Earlier this year, the SPFL announced new long-term and record-breaking live broadcast rights contracts with Sky Sports and Viaplay.
+The SPFL recently announced new long-term and record-breaking live broadcast rights contracts with Sky Sports, Infront and the BBC, resulting in record turnover and club payments last season.
 In summer 2022, the senior women’s leagues were brought into the SPFL’s governance structure, with the creation of the Scottish Women’s Premier League.

 In October, Neil was elected to the Board of the European Leagues.